Model template

 This dependency configuration file has two top level keys, namely, python, and commands.
 They dependencies are to be specified in the following manner:

-• python key expects a string value denoting a python version (eg "3.10")
+• python key expects a string value denoting a python version (eg "3.10").
+Only Python 3.8 or above are accepted.

 • pip dependencies are expected to be three element lists in the format ["pip", "library", "version"]